dmarti/privacy-docs/agent-opt-out.md

 this written permission is included with this letter.

-Any personal information provided in this email may solely be used for the purpose of complying with the request stated in this email.
+Any personal information provided in this email may be used solely for the limited purpose of complying with the request stated in this email.

 {{ name }}, a California consumer, hereby opts out of the